dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

     `GitHub Actions <https://github.com/dtcenter/METplus/actions>`_ have
     passed.
 See "All checks have passed" in the figure below.
-If the tests were not successful or if there are conflicts with the base branch, ask the requestor make changes.
+If the tests were not successful or if there are conflicts with the base branch, ask the requestor to make changes.

     .. figure:: figure/checks_pass_no_conflicts.png